AndersDeath/diary2/000-current.md

 # 07 December - Wednesday - Istanbul - 69 day of immigration

 Tpday we visited museum of Gaza here.
 It's quite interesting place and ex-coal electic station.
+Almost all exibitions were close exept the main one that is about climate changes.